$100 is the sweet spot for getting a pair of quality earbuds without breaking the bank.

-#7: Shure SE215-K
+#8: Shure SE215-K

-Specifications wise these have an impedance of 20 Ohms at frequency response of 22Hz-17.5kHz and it also provides noise isolation of 37dB.
+We’ve also featured these earbuds in our guide for best headphones for rock music.
+They have an impedance of 20 Ohms at a frequency response of 22Hz-17.5kHz, and also provide noise isolation of 37dB.

 “Just with the brand name, you can very well be s(h)ure that you’re getting out what you’re paying for from this best earbuds under $100.”

-#6: Mixcder ANC-G5
+#7: Mixcder ANC-G5

-Coming to its sound quality, it offers plenty of bass and hard hitting treble.
-Once you switch on Active Noise Cancelling feature, there’s a slight amplification in sound and reduction of outside frequencies.
-[Check Full Review]
+Images may not do justice to the Mixcder ANC-G5; especially as it comes in grey and not black, and most photos show.When it comes to sound quality the ANC-G5 offers plenty of bass and hard hitting treble.
+Once you switch on the ANC feature, there’s a slight amplification in sound and reduction of outside frequencies.

 “Mixcder ANC-G5 may not be the best Active Noise Cancelling Earbud under budget; however, it has set the ball rolling under $100.
 There’s nothing at fault in these budget earbuds and will be a great buddy during your travel escapades without the bulk.”